dman926/SEPHIRA-CMS/Flask/README.md

 Fixed and minimally documented version of [this guide](https://dev.to/paurakhsharma/series/3672).
 Code is pretty self explanatory since most of it is handled by Flask and its extensions.

-Works great as a Flask API skeleton, complete with authentication, password hashing, JSON Web Tokens, websocket server, mongodb integration, and emailing.
+Works great as a Flask API skeleton, complete with authentication, password salting and hashing, JSON Web Tokens, websocket server, mongodb integration, and emailing.

 (Preferably) In a virtual python environment: